 You might say this whole trip to Ireland was an attempt to ignore turning 30 years old.
 You might also say it was an attempt to finish every glass of Guinness served on the island for a week.
 Both are very true.

 When it comes to traveling, Ireland is in many ways my “first.”
-I originally went to Ireland in 2014.
+I originally went to Ireland for two weeks in 2014.
 So technically, a return trip wouldn’t have actually added any new countries to my experiences.
 And if I’m not doing anything new, what’s the point?
 It turns out, Guinness can be the point.
 Plus Ireland is fantastic, why should I not go back?
 What was I thinking, what’s the point?
 Let’s go!

 This trip probably didn’t need to add Northern Ireland into the itinerary.
 But hey, if it’s only a few hours away by bus from the Dublin Airport, why the hell not?
 It’s not like we ever set deadlines on these trips…which is how we ended up missing the Titanic Exhibit, unfortunately.

 Belfast ended up being the most wild of pub crawls (until possibly Valencia, but hard to say) that I’ve ever been on.
 We fell in with a group of strangers from the US and UK, learned about the very dark history of the city’s struggles from the guide, and spent the night getting double Jamesons and greasy, late-night take-out.